HAVE YOU LOST A LOVED ONE?

 - Surviving parents, including parents of adopted children

-In Texas, the compensation will be divided up between the surviving family members, which the Court or jury may determine.
-A wrongful death case can (and should) be filed even if criminal charges are also underway related to the fatality.
+In Texas, compensation awarded in wrongful death claims is divided up between the surviving family members.
+The court or jury determines who gets what.
+A wrongful death case can (and should) be filed even if criminal charges are also underway related to the death.

 When the unthinkable occurs to a loved one or family member, the impact can be devastating.
-Your grieving and the emotional recovery of you and your family members must come first.
-We understand that seeking legal representation may be the last thing you feel like doing.
+Your grieving and emotional recovery come first, and we understand that seeking legal representation may be the last thing you feel like doing.

 Frequently Asked Questions